andresgfranco/media-pipelines/README.md

 ## 🚀 Media Pipelines Demo

 ### 🎯 What is this about?
-A single-day sprint that wires up two practical media pipelines on AWS:
+A single-day sprint that wires up a practical video pipeline on AWS:
-- **Audio pipeline** curates Creative Commons music and sound effects, enriches them with metadata, and keeps the catalog tidy.
 - **Video pipeline** pulls Creative Commons clips and runs computer vision so each file comes with scene-level labels ready for an editor or automation agent.

-Both pipelines run on a schedule, and a tiny Streamlit dashboard lets anyone fire them manually, tweak parameters, and inspect what landed in the data lake.
+The pipeline runs on a schedule, and a tiny Streamlit dashboard lets anyone fire it manually, tweak parameters, and inspect what landed in the data lake.

 ---